23 Best Things To Do In Lakeland, FL 2025

 7. Family Fun Center

 If you are dealing with a rainy day, consider the Family Fun Center in Lakeland.
-This vibrant and dynamic destination is packed with a variety of activities for the whole family, making it an ideal spot for a fun-filled day out.
+This vibrant and dynamic destination is packed with various activities for the whole family, making it an ideal spot for a fun-filled day out.

 Here's a taste of what you can expect to enjoy:

 Arcade Games: The arcade is a haven for gamers of all ages.
-From classic video games to modern interactive experiences, you'll find a wide selection of games that will keep you entertained for hours.
+From classic video games to modern interactive experiences, you'll find many games that will keep you entertained for hours.
 There are over 100 video and redemption arcade games to choose from!
 Cost: $5 for 20 credits

 Kiddie Play Structure: The little ones are not forgotten at the Family Fun Center.
-A dedicated playground for children 12 and under where they can have a blast in a safe and enjoyable environment.
+There is a dedicated playground for children 12 and under, where they can have a blast in a safe and enjoyable environment.
 Cost: $4.99-6.99 Note: Socks are required.

 Laser Tag: Engage in exciting laser tag battles with friends and family in a state-of-the-art arena.
 Strategize, aim, and outmaneuver opponents to claim victory in this adrenaline-pumping experience.
-Cost: $6/player
+Cost: $7/player

 Vault Assult/Beam Buster: Creep your way through the laser beams as quickly as you can without breaking the laser beam.
 Cost $3/player